digital-sound-antiques/vgm-conv/README.md

 ```

 # Current Limitation
+- A saw like preset is used for all FM channels on YM2612 to YM2413 conversion.
+- YM2413 to YM2608 supports FM1-6 and rhythm conversion.
+FM7,8,9 channels are ignored.
+- SN76489 to AY8910 conversion ignores the noise channel.
 - As for YM2612 DAC, only register 2A stream can be converted.
-VGM's DAC stream commands is not supported yet.
+VGM's DAC stream commands is not supported.
-- Dual chip is not supported yet.
+- Dual chip is not supported.

 # Usage
 ```